After a spectacular but challenging walk down to the bottom of the gorge, you will appreciate a swim at this little beach on the

 Always open except on Code Red fire danger days

 Camping is not permitted in Werribee Gorge.
-If you are visiting and want to
+If you want to stay overnight in the area near this swimming hole, Bacchus Marsh and

 Swimmer's Cove at Pykes Creek Reservoir